mrWheel/KIM_TapeDevice/docs/flashFirmware.md

 You do need a FTDI board with a RESET and DTR pin.
 Many FTDI boards have DTR and CTS on the header but you cannot flash the digital Tape Recorder with such a board.
-Most FTDI board make use of a CH340 chipi (or something like that) that does have a RESET pin.
+Most FTDI board make use of a CH340 chip (or something like that) that do have a RESET pin.
 It's easy to wire this pin to the CTS pin on the outside (interrupt the CTS track before you solder the RESET line).

 But luckely there are a lot of FTDI boards with the RESET pin already connected to the header.